gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 * Segment text into words, and transform each word into a vector.
 * Segment text into characters, and transform each character into a vector.
 * Extract n-grams of words or characters, and transform each n-gram into a vector. *N-grams* are overlapping groups of multiple consecutive words or characters.

+Collectively, the different units into which you can break down text (words, characters, or n-grams) are called *tokens*, and breaking text into such tokens is called
+*tokenization.* All text-vectorization processes consist of applying some tokenization scheme and then associating numeric vectors with the generated networks.
+These vectors, packed into sequence tensors, are fed into deep neural networks.
+There are multiple ways to associate a vector with a token.
+In this section, two will be presented: *one-hot encoding* of tokens, and *token embedding* (typically used exclusively for words, and called *word embedding*).